Learning color space adaptation from synthetic to real images of cirrus clouds: RELATED WORK

-As a fundamental task in computer vision, pixel-level labeling ushers in a new development in semantic segmentation \cite{long2015fully,chen2018deeplab} and instance segmentation \cite{he2017mask}.
+\paragraph{\textbf{Image Segmentation.}} As a fundamental task in computer vision, pixel-level labeling ushers in a new development in semantic segmentation \cite{long2015fully,chen2018deeplab,bi2018dual,bi2017stacked,wang2017learning} and instance segmentation \cite{he2020mask}.
 Synthetic data have also been generated for training segmentation models \cite{richter2016playing}.
-We adapt the synthetic data towards real-world images to bridge their domain gap in color space, and consider this as an effective way to improve segmentation performance.
+We adapt the synthetic data to real-world images to bridge their domain gap in color space and consider this an effective way to improve segmentation performance.